 Skip to content

 October Mist was Benjamin Moore’s 2022 Color of the Year.
-It was super on trend at the time, but does it still work in 2023 and moving forward?
+It was super on trend at the time, but does it still work in 2024 and moving forward?

 Let’s take a look at this sagey shade, see it in real homes, revisit our color palette, and of course, check out some alternatives!

-Is October Mist Still Stylish in 2023?
+Is October Mist Still Stylish in 2024?

 First things first: Is this color so last year?
 Or will it still wow in your home?

-Something that you should know about any “Color of the Year,” is that they do take a bit to catch on.
+Something that you should know about any “Color of the Year,” is that they do take a bit of time to catch on.
 Most people are not obsessively checking for the latest color and ready to repaint their homes, so you will actually be at the height of style if you use it a year or two after release.

 After a color reaches peak popularity, it will typically ride that wave for another 5 to 7 years.